 - “Next month”

 These filters are a quick tip-off to distressed properties likely to be sold in your area.

 For lower-lying cues, you can study the sales and debt attached to any one asset.

 Layers of additional filters around asset type, size, value, location, and tenant structure can be added for you to find opportunities within your intended scope.

 Finding Distressed Commercial Properties

-To do so, you can select the Asset Type tab in the Reonomy platform to find certain assets like offices, mixed-use spaces, retail spaces, warehouses and more.
+To do so, select the Asset Type tab in the Reonomy platform.
+Here, you’ll find certain assets like offices, mixed-use spaces, retail spaces, warehouses and more.

 Finding Distressed Land